Freemium Pricing Strategy: When It Works for SaaS

 The SaaS free trial conversion rate is consistently higher than freemium because urgency does the work.
 A trial says “decide now.”
 Freemium says “decide whenever.”
 Most people, given infinite time, decide never.

-That does not make freemium worse — it makes it a different tool.
-Freemium optimizes for reach.
+That does not make freemium worse, it makes it a different tool.
+Freemium pricing optimizes for reach.
 Free trials optimize for conversion velocity.
 Your choice depends on whether your bottleneck is awareness or activation.

-Freemium as a business model works when three conditions align.
+Freemium pricing as a business model works when three conditions align.

 Your marginal cost per user is near zero.
 If each free user costs you pennies in hosting and support, you can afford thousands of them while waiting for the 3% who convert.
 If each free user triggers API calls, compute cycles, or human support tickets, the math breaks quickly.

-Here is where the model breaks down — and why understanding how freemium affects CAC is critical before you commit.
+Here is where freemium pricing breaks down, and why understanding how freemium affects CAC is critical before you commit.

 Support costs eat your margin.
 Free users still file tickets, request features, and consume documentation.
 If 95% of your support volume comes from users who will never pay, you are subsidizing a cost center with no return.

-Conversion is not just low — it is invisible.
-The freemium conversion rate benchmark sits at 2–5% (OpenView 2023), but many bootstrapped SaaS products see rates below 1%.
+Conversion is not just low, it is invisible.
+The freemium pricing conversion rate benchmark sits at 2–5% (OpenView 2023), but many bootstrapped SaaS products see rates below 1%.
 At that level, you need massive top-of-funnel volume to generate meaningful MRR.
 If you are a solo founder without a viral loop, that volume is unlikely.

 You anchor your perceived value at zero.
-Once users experience your product for free, paying anything feels like a loss.
-This is especially dangerous if your paid tier starts at €49/mo or higher — the jump from €0 to €49 is psychologically steeper than from €9 to €49.
+Once users experience freemium pricing, paying anything feels like a loss.
+This is especially dangerous if your paid tier starts at €49/mo or higher: the jump from €0 to €49 is psychologically steeper than from €9 to €49.

-Before adding a free tier, answer five questions honestly.
+Before adopting freemium pricing, answer five questions honestly.

 1. What is my marginal cost per free user?
 Calculate hosting, API calls, support time, and infrastructure per user.
 If the number is above €0.50/month, freemium will burn cash at scale.